Allergan Breast Implant Lawsuit Overview

 Allergan Breast Implant Lawsuit

-People or loved ones of those who were diagnosed with non-Hodgkin’s lymphoma, specifically, breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) after receiving an Allergan breast implant may be eligible for compensation through a medical injury lawsuit and should seek legal assistance.
+People or loved ones of those who were diagnosed with non-Hodgkin’s lymphoma, specifically, breast implant-associated anaplastic large cell lymphoma (BIA-ALCL) after receiving an Allergan breast implant may be eligible for compensation through a medical injury lawsuit.

-Those who have been implanted with Allergan BIOCELL textured implants but have not been diagnosed with cancer may also be eligible for compensation and should seek legal advice.
+Those who have been implanted with Allergan BIOCELL textured implants but have not been diagnosed with cancer may also be eligible for compensation.

 Each case is unique and must be evaluated separately.